 Companies are always required to report any type of incidents to the authorities and affected users when their privacy or personal data is at risk.

-They are also obliged to have a data protection representative among their staff when:
+They are also obliged to have a data protection officer among their staff when:

 - “the processing is carried out by a public authority or body, except for courts acting in their judicial capacity;